TUMFTM/global_racetrajectory_optimization/Readme.md

 * `Step 2:` (optional) Adjust the ggv diagram and ax_max_machines files in `inputs/veh_dyn_info` (if used).
 * `Step 3:` (optional) Add your own reference track file in `inputs/tracks` (required file).
 * `Step 4:` (optional) Add your own friction map files in `inputs/frictionmaps` (if used).
+* `Step 5:` (optional) If you want to consider the powertrain behavior (thermal behavior, power loss, State of Charge), enable the powertrain-option in the params file (`/params`) and adjust the powertrain parameters as needed (if used).
+* `Step 6:` (optional) Set the number of race laps in the dict `imp_opts` in `main_globaltraj.py` and specify a non-regular discretization step length for faster optimization in the parameter file in `params` (if used).
-* `Step 5:` Adjust the parameters in the upper part of `main_globaltraj.py` and execute it to start the trajectory generation process.
+* `Step 7:` Adjust the parameters in the upper part of `main_globaltraj.py` and execute it to start the trajectory generation process.
 The calculated race trajectory is stored in `outputs/traj_race_cl.csv`.

 IMPORTANT: For further information on the minimum time optimization have a look into the according `Readme.md` which can be